Geography

 • Key outcomes, described as ‘sticky knowledge,’ which form the foundation of prior and subsequent learning

-• High order, subject-specific questions for pupils to respond to and demonstrate knowledge and understanding of
+• Higher order, subject-specific questions to assess knowledge and understanding

 • Enhanced learning through memorable experiences and visiting experts